yu1612/CornCrib/corncrib/README.md

 <br />

 ## Documentation
-The documentation for the **Material Dashboard Django** is hosted at our [website](https://demos.creative-tim.com/material-dashboard-django/docs/1.0/getting-started/getting-started-django.html).
+The documentation for the **Argon Dashboard Django** is hosted at our [website](https://demos.creative-tim.com/argon-dashboard-django/docs/getting-started/getting-started-django.html).

 <br />

-## File Structure
+## Code-base structure

-Within the download you'll find the following directories and files:
+The project is coded using a simple and intuitive structure presented bellow:

 ```bash
 < PROJECT ROOT >